greenelab/deep-review/all-sections.md

 The sharing of high-quality, labeled datasets will be especially valuable.
-In addition, researchers who invest time to preprocess datasets to be suitable for deep learning can make the preprocessing code (e.g., Basset [@2CbHXoFn] and variationanalysis [@GSLRw2L5]) and cleaned data (e.g., MoleculeNet [@16OPHvAij]) publicly available to catalyze further research.
+In addition, researchers who invest time to preprocess datasets to be suitable for deep learning can make the preprocessing code (e.g. Basset [@2CbHXoFn] and variationanalysis [@GSLRw2L5]) and cleaned data (e.g. MoleculeNet [@16OPHvAij]) publicly available to catalyze further research.
 However, there are complex privacy and legal issues involved in sharing patient data that cannot be ignored.
 Furthermore, in some domains, some of the best training data has been generated